 Mama Peace: »Our politicians must unite us - not divide us«

-With a whistle and the word as her primary tools, Margaret, as her alter ego, Mama Peace, has given herself a mission.
+With a whistle and the word as her primary tools, Margaret (Mama Peace), has given herself a mission.
 She wants to end the devastating divisions between the ethnic groups in Kenya.

 Mama Peace from Naivasha, experienced violence in 2007 and marches for peace.